The Killing (Danish TV series): Filming

-During filming of the first series, Sveistrup also refused to reveal the identity of the murderer or even specific plot points to members of the cast, including Gråbøl.
-The actors would receive the scripts only on an episode-by-episode basis just moments before shooting was scheduled to begin.
+During filming of the first series, Sveistrup would not reveal major plot points or the identity of the murderer to members of the cast, including Gråbøl.
+The actors would receive the scripts on an episode-by-episode basis moments before shooting was scheduled to begin.
 Only Gråbøl was told that she was not the killer.

 Series 1

 The first series consists of twenty fifty-minute episodes, which follow the police investigation into the murder of a young woman from its commencement on 3 November to its conclusion on 22 November.

 The first ten episodes were shown on DR1 each Sunday from early January to the middle of March 2007 and the intention was to show the remaining ten episodes in January–March 2008; it was so popular in Denmark that in early March it was announced that the final ten episodes would be brought forward to the autumn of 2007; they were shown from late September to late November 2007.